-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp black pepper
+- ½ teaspoon black pepper

-- 1/4 tsp red pepper flakes
+- ¼ teaspoon red pepper flakes

-- 1 tbsp olive oil extra virgin
+- 1 tablespoon olive oil extra virgin

 - Preheat oven to 350 degrees

 - Chop the mushroom stems, dice the onions and celery.
-In a small saute pan over medium heat add the olive oil.
-When hot add the mushrooms, onions, celery.
+In a large skillet over medium heat add the olive oil.
+When hot add the chopped mushroom stems, onions, celery.
 Season with salt, pepper and red pepper flakes.
 Sauté for about 4 minutes until the vegetables just start to soften.